SF-1856

 Plain Language

-Utilization review organizations are categorically prohibited from using artificial intelligence in any part of their operations — including initial review, clinical evaluation, coverage determinations, and appeals.
-This is broader than the typical HC-01.1 requirement that AI not be the 'sole or primary basis' for adverse determinations; Minnesota bans AI use entirely.
-Any adverse determination made in violation is automatically null and void, overriding existing limitations on remedies in section 62M.14.
-The definition of AI incorporates the federal definition at 15 U.S.C. § 9401, which is broad and technology-neutral.
+Utilization review organizations are categorically prohibited from using artificial intelligence in any part of their utilization review operations — including initial review, clinical evaluation, adverse determinations, and appeals.
+This goes beyond HC-01.1's requirement that AI not serve as the sole or primary basis for adverse determinations; it is an outright ban on AI use at any stage.
+Any adverse determination made using AI is automatically null and void, regardless of whether the determination would otherwise have been correct.
+This is the broadest possible restriction: not merely a human-in-the-loop requirement, but a complete prohibition on AI involvement.

 Statutory Text